Fla. Admin. Code Ann. R. 64E-3.009 - Standards for Continuing Education Courses

 provider.

-than 30 days after each course presentation date, the provider shall submit to
+No later than 30 days after each course presentation date, the provider shall

-the Department a copy of the Department-approved Form DH 374 (02/16) for the
+submit to the department a copy of the previously-approved Form DH 374 (02/16)

-Roster," incorporated by reference, a proof of which is available at
+"Continuing Education Roster, " incorporated by reference, a proof of which is

-machine-readable versions of this form must be obtained from the Department of
+machine-readable versions of Form DH 406 must be obtained from the department

-the Department of Health, Bureau of Radiation Control, Attention: CE
+Department of Health, Bureau of Radiation Control, Attention: CE Coordinator,

 (c) By pickup from the Department of Health,